 7 Continents of the World

-Asia is the largest continent in the world it holds around 59% of the world's total population whereas Antarctica is the continent which covers around 13,720,000 km² Area.
-Let’s have a look at other continents' Areas, Populations, Population Shares and number of countries below:
+The 7 continents' name list in order is tabulated below.
+Asia is the largest continent in the world it holds around 59% of the world's total population whereas Antarctica is the continent that covers around 13,720,000 km² Area.
+Let’s have a look at all 7 continents' Areas, Populations, Population Shares and number of countries below:

 |Continents||Area (km²)||Population (By 2020)||Population Share (%)||Number of countries|